plone/training/docs/voltoaddons/01-addon-basics.md

 ## Develop a basic block

-Now that the "infrastructure" is all set, we have our Volto project with the addon loaded, we can finally start programming for Volto!
+Now that the "infrastructure" is all set, we have our Volto project with the add-on loaded, we can finally start developing for Volto!

 ### Create a new block